Ishitas400/ProjectASE/README.md

   3.DDD

   For the DDD, I decided to go for another domain since my domain was too small to be represented and broken into sub-domains.
 I chose the banking system as it seemed very intersting to me to learn as well as document the relationship between the numerous sub domains involved in the same.
+Firstly, I drew a diagram which depicts the different sub domains of the banking domain- https://github.com/Ishitas400/ProjectASE/blob/main/ase1.PNG
+  Secondly, I have drawn the DDD using bounded context where different relationships are between the subdomains.